telerik/maui-docs/installation/nuget/local-nuget-package.md

   ![Package Sources field with the checked Telerik NuGet option](../../installation/images/local-packages.png)

-## Setting Up the NuGet Source in Nuget.Config
+## Setting Up the NuGet Source in NuGet.Config

 An alternative way to configure your system to use locally available NuGet files is to directly edit the `nuget.config` file: